gkjpettet/PhysicsKit/README.md

 # PhysicsKit
 A 2D collision detection and physics engine written in Xojo.
 A direct port of [dyn4j], a Java 2D physics engine (version 4.0.0).

+## Issues
+Major issue with Xojo's lack of generics with the `MonotoneVertex` and `MonotonePolygon` classes.
+Need to unpick my use of Variant.
+Perhaps make `MonotoneVertex` a subclass of `DoubleEdgeListVertex`?

 ## Main Files To Port
 - [ ] collision
 	- [ ] broadphase